 The female grunion catches a wave with one to eight males surrounding her.
-Once onshore, the females will swim as far up the slope as possible.
+Once onshore, the females swim as far up the slope as possible.
 Once situated, she will wiggle her tail within the liquid sand to make a small hole and bury its tails.
 Then, when a male touches her, she will automatically release her eggs.

-Once she is secure, a male will wrap himself around the female to deposit his milt (sperm) on her body.
+Once she is secure, a male will wrap around the female to deposit his milt (sperm) on her body.
 The milt will then travel down her body, making its way to fertilize the eggs.
 Up to eight males may fertilize one nest.

 You have to see it, to believe it!

 When the male is done doing his job, he will immediately catch a wave back into the water.
 The female grunion might take a bit longer to wiggle out of her hole and can be out of water for over five minutes.

 In the meantime, the fertilized eggs remain entirely within the sand for two weeks until the next highest tide comes in.
 The eggs are kept moist by residual water in the sand.
 Once the tides are high enough again, the larvae will hatch when submerged and agitated by the waves and finally be taken back into the ocean.

 Now, do you see what the big deal is?
 A fish that mates and leaves its eggs on land?
 A fish that reproduces on the ground?
 Really?